ericwright/fourball/Fourball.md

 # Fourball
 The game of Fourball was invented by Steven Anderson, Drew Sleezer, Rob Sleezer, and Eric Wright in the mid 1990s.
-It was first played in the Sleezer backyard in Stillwater Oklahoma.
+It was first played in the Sleezer backyard in Stillwater, Oklahoma.

 ## Setup
 Fourball is played with three players on a level grassy _field_.
 Decide the boundary of the field - beyond this is _out of bounds_.
 Decide the number of _points to victory_ and the _order of players_ (note that with three players, there are only two possible orders, ABC and ACB).

-Set the _basket_ in the center of the field.
-The basket is a medium-sized container such as a laundry basket, Rubbermaid tub, or a cardboard box.
+The _basket_ is a medium-sized container such as a laundry basket, Rubbermaid tub, or a cardboard box.
+Set the basket in the center of the field.

 Set four _chairs_ in a square around the basket.
 The inside corners of these chairs mark the _inner court_.
 The width of the inner court should be at least 3 times the width of the widest side of the basket.
 The remainder of the field is the _outer court_.